aguyran/aguyran/README.md

 <br/>
 <img src="https://c.tenor.com/rK3k9EgLkhEAAAAC/steins-gate.gif" />
 ## Hi 👋,
-I'm Aryan Gupta, I'm a software engineer 👨‍💻 who is passionate about web technologies and have experience working as a team.
+I'm Aryan Gupta, I'm a software developer 👨‍💻 who is passionate about web technologies and have experience working as a team.
 I'm also a self proclaimed weeb and internet surfer
 🏄‍♂️.

 - 🔭 I’m currently working on ReactJS